-A Complete Guide To Violin Sizes [+ Sizing Chart]
+A Complete Guide To Violin Sizes [+ Size Chart]

 We have put together a complete beginners guide to violin sizing.
 We cover the different sizes available and their approximate age range and arm length, why there are different violin sizes, the factors that influence the size violin you play and how to measure your arm and the violin to ensure you get the right instrument for your needs.